History

 Term 1 Scrumdidilyumptious British Value: Mutual respect, Tolerance, Rule of Law, Democracy Links with Geography |

 Intent: To develop a chronologically secure knowledge and understanding of British, local and world History, establishing clear narratives within and across the periods studied.
-To use a timeline and describe events from the past using specific dates.
-To devise and address historically valid questions and understand the complexity of children's and adults lives in a period of History and compare this with life today.
+To devise and address historically valid questions and understand the complexity of children's and adults' lives in a period of History and compare this with life today.
 To understand how our knowledge of the past is constructed from a range of sources.
-To research in order to find similarities and differences between two or more periods of History.
+To research to find similarities and differences between two or more periods of History.
 To research a non-European society that provides contrasts with British history – Mayan civilization c.
 AD 900 Implementation:

 |